SobiSquared/SobiSquared/README.md

 I am SobiSquared
-I'm a bug bounty resercher with a focus on automation, asset and content discovery.
+I'm a bug bounty resercher with an aspiring focus on automation, asset and content discovery.
 In almost every way I am a novice.
 I want to learn from others in this community and try to provide my own assistance where i can.